jayruin/web-epubs/README.md

 }
 ```

+Optional parameters:

-Can also specify optional `date` parameter (defaults to date time now). `date` parameter should be formatted as according to ePub specs.
+- `date` parameter (defaults to date time now) which specifies the publication date.
+This parameter should be formatted as according to ePub specs.
+- `cover_img` parameter (defaults to "img/cover.jpg") which specifies the relative path to the cover image.
+This image should be in a file formatted that is supported by the ePub specs.

 ### _nav.json